What is real today? Are there different versions of reality? If so, is one truer than the other? And how can we represent all of this?

 At the other end of the spectrum of these reinvented forms of inquiry that postulate the existence of a reality that can be reached and given to understand, the screens and the set of technologies that accompany them are gradually modifying the very definition of reality.
 Deep fakes, artificial intelligence, big data and surveillance, digital identities and avatars of all kinds make up the boundaries between what is and what is not porous.
 Is there still a clear boundary between the real and the virtual?
 How does fiction (of oneself, of the world) articulate with our presence, with our body and our mind?
 How do screens create a replication that is perhaps just as real as our physical lives ?
 Does the Internet give a new identity to nature, culture and our beings ?
 Grégory Chatonsky and the project “Me, Myself and I” tackle these questions head-on.

-And finally so that, literally, art has an impact on reality, after these numerous speculations, Jean-Luc Petit presents a temporal in situ intervention, inspired by the architecture of the place and its past history.
+And finally, after these numerous speculations, so that art has literally an impact on reality, Jean-Luc Petit presents a temporal in situ intervention, inspired by the architecture of the place.

 Tuesday > Friday